magento/knowledge-base/src/troubleshooting/general/mom-times-out-when-trying-to-connect-to-a-local-environment.md

 ---
 title: Magento Order Management System (OMS) for Adobe Commerce times out
-labels: Magento Order Management,timeout,troubleshooting,Adobe Commerce
+labels: Magento Order Management,timeout,troubleshooting,Adobe Commerce,OMS,ngrok
 ---

 This article provides a solution for the issue where the Magento Order Management System (OMS) for Adobe Commerce cannot register the locally installed micro-service with MOM using ngrok, because MOM times out when trying to callback.